 Schmidt says it sees Apple's voice assistant Siri as a "significant development" that could threaten Google's business.
 I wonder what Schmidt will say about this?

 This will not match Google, it will be far superior.
 The maps will be seamless since they are 3D models.
 You will be able to run street view as if you were driving down the road.
 It would be perspectively correct for the lane and direction of travel and it could show custom overlays for turn by turn directions.
-Apple will have the single best turn by turn imagery out there.

 Another great acquisition by Apple.
 I still remember when they acquired FingerWorks, i.e., rights to use their multi-touch technologies in their products.